 Pinpoints to pages, chapters, parts and paragraphs come at the end of the footnote, whether you are directly quoting or paraphrasing from a source.

-Page numbers are not included in the Table of Authorities or Bibliography.
+Page numbers are not included in the Bibliography.

 Example pinpoints (note: these examples are also used in the relevant formats sections of this guide).